 Juan Andrés Ospina is a colombian musician that began his studies at Universidad Javeriana in Bogotá, Colombia.
 He then moved to Barcelona to study classical music in the "Escola D' Angel Soler" and jazz in the "Taller de Musics".
 He obtained a scholarship to study in Berklee College of music, where he was awarded the "Jazz Performance Award" and the "Herb Pomeroy Award".
 He graduated in 2007 with the "Summa Cum Laude" distinction.

 In 2009, he released his first album "BBB: Barcelona, Bogotá, Boston".
 Later on, he began working as a producer and arranger with acknowledged singers and bands.
 He has performed in very important stages such as Lincoln Center and Carnegie Hall, and several festivals in Europe, Japan and Latin America.
 His music has been interpreted by important groups.
 Today, he is working in the project "Inténtalo Carito" along with his brother Nicolás Ospina.

 Oscar Iván Zuluaga

-Sergio Barrera earned his undergraduate degree at the University of the Andes in civil engineering.
+Sergio Barrera earned his undergraduate degree in civil engineering at the Universidad de los Andes.
 He then earned a master's degree at the University of Louisville in environmental engineering.
 Furthermore, he made a study for waste management in the environmental and health center in Japan.
-He has made major courses related to this topic around the world.
-Today, he is a professor in the Faculty of Engineering of the University of the Andes where he has been awarded best professor in the faculty and best professor of civil and environmental engineering several times.
+He has participated in major courses related to this topic around the world.
+Today, he is a professor in the Faculty of Engineering at Universidad de los Andes where he has been awarded 'best professor in the faculty' and 'best professor of civil and environmental engineering' awards several times.